-Dividend income
+Dividend Income

-Dividend income is recognized when the Group's right to receive payment is established.
+Dividend income is recognized when the Group's right to receive payment the dividend payment is established, which is generally when the shareholders approve the dividend.

-Costs and Expenses
+Cost and Expenses

 Cost of services and general and administrative expenses are recognized in profit or loss when decrease in future economic benefits related to a decrease in an asset or an increase in a liability has arisen that can be measured reliably.
 These are recognized: